A wedge product theorem of compensated compactness theory with critical exponents on Riemannian manifolds: Application to Gauss--Codazzi-Ricci equations for isometric immersions

 As the main scope of the current paper is on wedge product theorems in compensated compactness theory, we refrain ourselves from giving a detailed exposition on isometric immersions and/or the Gauss--Codazzi--Ricci equations.
-Let us only point out that the Gauss--Codazzi--Ricci equations are compatibility PDEs of curvatures for the existence of isometric immersions.
 See do Carmo \cite[Chapter~6]{doc} and Tenenblat \cite{ten} for the derivation of these equations, and the monograph \cite{hh} for histories and up-to-date developments of the isometric immersions problem.